 - Baker Lake 100k (2x50k) – solo and self-supported

-- Joshua Tree Nat’l Park traverse – first woman to complete traverse solo and unsupported in one day
+- Joshua Tree Nat’l Park traverse – first woman to complete traverse solo and unsupported in one day, previous women’s FKT.

-- North Cascades Nat’l Park traverse – first woman to complete traverse solo and unsupported in one day
+- North Cascades Nat’l Park traverse – Women’s FKT.
+First (and only) woman to complete traverse solo and unsupported in one day

 - UltraPedestrian Wilderness Challenge triple crown – first person to complete the triple crown.
 Each event completed in one push.